The Yanomami people lived in harmony with nature. Invaders turned their lives into a fight for survival. - KTVZ

 Shaman Davi Kopenawa Yanomami furrowed his brow as he stared out at the skyscrapers and buildings looming through the window of his oak-panelled hotel room in New York City.
 “I’m here, in the city of stone, and mirrors and glass… but in my heart, I’m in mourning,” he told CNN.

-Davi has campaigned for Brazil’s Yanomami people, one of the largest relatively isolated indigenous groups in South America, for nearly 40 years — braving threats on his life for his activism.
+Davi has been an activist for Brazil’s Yanomami people, one of the largest relatively isolated indigenous groups in South America, for nearly 40 years — braving threats on his life for his work.
 Last week, he was invited to Manhattan for the opening of a group exhibition of Yanomami artists and Brazilian photographer Claudia Andujar at cultural center The Shed, which counted among its guests United Nations Secretary-General António Guterres.

 Disease and malnutrition have torn through Yanomami villages over the last four years — a crisis that experts lay at the feet of the scores of illegal miners who have set up camp in their sprawling territory, spurred by the high price of gold.